developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/persistence/index.md

 Zebra recommends dividing the staging process into three phases:

- 1. **Configure**
+ 1. **Configure Phase**
- 2. **Deploy**
+ 2. **Deploy Phase**
- 3. **Persist**
+ 3. **Persist Phase**

 -----

 ### 1. Configure Phase

 **The Configure Phase includes creation of XML sent to the StageNow API to produce barcodes to be executed during the initial staging​ of a device**.
-This phase should contain the minimum steps required configure a device so it's able to execute the steps in the Deploy Phase, the second phase of the staging process.
-For example, the Configure Phase might contain only Wi-Fi settings, allowing it to connect to a network and begin executing steps in the Deploy Phase.
+This phase should contain the minimum steps required to enable a device to execute the steps in the Deploy Phase, the second phase of the staging process.
+For example, the Configure Phase might contain only Wi-Fi settings for connecting to a network plus a minimum of additional settings to download instructions and files for the Deploy Phase.

 **Notes**:

-* **Configure settings are <u>absolutely required</u> for successful staging to occur**
+* **Configure settings are <u>absolutely required</u> for successful staging to occur**.
-* **Everything in the Configure Phase is encoded in the barcodes**
+* **Everything in the Configure Phase is encoded in the barcodes**.
-* **The number of features configured determines barcode size** and count
+* **The number of features configured determines barcode size** and count.
-* **To reduce barcode size and count**, reduce the number of parameters being configured
+* **To reduce barcode size and count**, reduce the number of parameters being configured.

+See the [AEDO Enrollment Guide](../enrollaedo/#2createprovisioningbarcodes) for an example.

 -----

 ### 2. Deploy Phase

 **The Deploy Phase generally includes XML downloaded from a server and executed during initial staging​**.
-Deploy typically contains staging steps related to deployment (i.e. downloading files), steps that typically <u>do not</u> need to be included in the barcodes​.
+Deployment configs typically contain staging steps related to deployment (i.e. downloading files).
+These steps are typically **<u>not</u>** included in the barcodes​.

+**Notes**:

-**Note**: Steps in the Deploy Phase are typically downloaded and executed during initial staging by steps contained within the Config Phase.
+* **Steps in the Deploy Phase are typically downloaded** and executed during initial staging by steps contained within the Config Phase.

 -----